-HOWARD W. DONNELLY Director since 2004
+Director since 2016

+age 58
-Former President and CEO

-BlueFin Medical, LLC
+HOWARD W. DONNELLY Former President and CEO BlueFin Medical, LLC age 62

+Director since 2016

 From 2017-2019, Mr. Donnelly was President and CEO of Bluefin Medical, a firm focused on the regional anesthesia market.
 In 2019 Bluefin Medical's technology was acquired by a private European medical technology company.
 From 2005 to March 2018, Mr. Donnelly was President of Concert Medical LLC, a manufacturer of interventional medical devices.
 Concert Medical was acquired by Theragenics in March 2018.
 From 2010 to 2016, Mr. Donnelly was President and CEO of HydroCision Inc., a company focused on spine surgery and the pain management market.
-Mr. Donnelly is currently on the Board of Directors HydroCision, Inc. From 2002 to 2008, Mr. Donnelly was a director and member of the audit, compensation and nominating and governance committees of Vital Signs, Inc. From 1999 to 2002, he was President of Level 1, Inc., a medical device manufacturer and subsidiary of Smiths Group.
+Mr. Donnelly currently serves on the Board of Directors of HydroCision, Inc. From 2002 to 2008, Mr. Donnelly was a director and member of the audit, compensation and nominating and governance committees of Vital Signs, Inc. From 1999 to 2002, he was President of Level 1, Inc., a medical device manufacturer and subsidiary of Smiths Group.
 From 1990 to 1999, Mr. Donnelly was employed at Pfizer, Inc., with his last position as Vice President, Business Planning and Development for Pfizer's Medical Technology Group from 1997 to 1999.
 Mr. Donnelly holds a B.S. and an M.B.A. from Bryant College.
+Mr. Donnelly is the Chairman of the Board.